Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

 Also, students will not be ranking their own group and should therefore not see their group in the list of groups to be evaluated.

-By distributing the survey via a Panel, you can monitor who has taken the survey.
+By distributing the survey via a List, you can monitor who has taken the survey.
 When you examine the responses in Qualtrics, each response will indicate the name of the person who completed the survey as part of the survey data.
 Normally, for anonymous surveys, you can only capture the IP address.
 Furthermore, you can send out reminders and thank you emails to people to ensure that everyone has completed the survey.

 Another question is set up as a Matrix Table where the statements on the left correspond to each other group.
 Piped Text is used to carry forward the group names from the previous question.
 You can recycle the survey for additional assignments.
 All you have to do is copy the survey and change the group names (if necessary) and those changes will carry forward throughout the rest of the survey.
-You can use the same Panel or a different Panel for a different class of students if teaching multiple sections.
+You can use the same List or a different List for a different class of students if teaching multiple sections.

 Display Logic is used to exclude the selected group from the previous question.
 In other words, if there are 5 groups, and the student selects Group 3, then the Matrix Table will only display Group 1, Group 2, Group 4, and Group 5, as these are the groups members of Group 3 are asked to evaluate.
 The columns of the Matrix Table correspond to the 1-10 score for each group.